lindison/3ohtemplates/desctructions/undercloud_build.md

 `sudo yum install -y python-tripleoclient`

-### Need to determine if this needs to be done to resolve the horizon issue.
+### Need to determine if this needs to be done to resolve the Horizon issue.

 If Horizon is unable to deploy properly when running the overcloud deployment, this downgrade may resolve the issue.
-By default, use the installed package and only down grade as a teouble shooting step.
+By default, use the installed package and only down grade as a trouble shooting step.
 (source: https://bugzilla.redhat.com/show_bug.cgi?id=1347063)
 `sudo yum downgrade python-tripleoclient-0.3.4-4.el7ost.noarch`

 ### Need to check this fix if needed with physicals
-When the undercloud reboots; it may go into a emergancy boot state.
+When the undercloud reboots; it may go into a emergency boot state.
 This is the fix.

 `https://access.redhat.com/solutions/1437183`